Be realistic with your expectations.

 - H-I/ SI1+ is a smart grade (VS1+ for emerald- and Asscher-cuts)

 - D-E/VVS+ is a vanity grade

-Inclusions are gifts of nature saving us thousands without anyone able to see the difference.
-According to GIA, any clarity grade above SI2 is eye-clean, invisible to a naked eye without 10x magnification.
+Inclusions are gifts of nature saving us thousands without anyone being able to see them, yet providing a generous discount.
+According to GIA, any clarity grade above SI2 is eye-clean and invisible to the naked eye without 10x magnification.

-In reality, most SI2 and even some SI1 stones inclusions are visible with a naked eye.
+In reality, most SI2 and even some SI1 stones inclusions are visible to the naked eye.
 “Eye-clean” is not a grade but a subjective opinion that depends on the observer’s eyesight, lighting conditions, depth perception, and even mental condition.

 Diamond color grade is a major factor in a diamond’s price because it reflects how rare the stone is.
 Completely colorless diamonds are rare but not necessarily the best-looking.
 Some feel that diamonds utterly void of color have a somewhat unnatural look, similar to cubic zirconia.
-However, a small amount of a warm tinge can bring a balanced and natural look.
+However, a drop of warm tinge can bring a balanced and natural look.

 GIA evaluates the cut grade for round diamonds only.
 GIA’s excellent cut grade is essential for a round stone to retain its value.
 GIA Excellent cut grade guarantees that the stone is beautiful and full of life.
-In the GIA universe, the cut grade for fancy shapes does not exist.
+The cut grade for fancy shapes does not exist in the GIA universe.
 Symmetry is the key to fancy-shaped diamond excellence.
-Excellent or Very Good symmetry is important for modern diamonds but not for antique cuts.
+Excellent or Very Good symmetry is important in modern diamonds, not antique cuts.

 Beauty is in the eye of the beholder